weifanjiang/Nullness_Lite/README.md

 * more false positives to deal with
 * more annotations need to be added

-We are still working on the Nullness_Lite result..
+We are still working on the Nullness_Lite result.

-Given the feedbacks from the evaluators of the Nullness_Lite, we can expect fewer positives and fewer annotations added..
+Given the feedbacks from the evaluators of the Nullness_Lite, we can expect:
+* fewer true positives
+* fewer false positives
+* fewer annotations

 ### To reproduce the initial result, please see the instruction in the second last section in this User Manual (scroll down).